 Shinto shrines began to be seen at this time as Buddhism temples stimulated the idea of permanent Shinto architecture.

 The first permanent capital, Heijo-kyo, was constructed in 708.
-The layout of its checkerboard streets and buildings were modeled after Chinese capital of Chang’an.
+The layout of its checkerboard streets and buildings was modeled after the Chinese capital of Chang’an.
 The city soon became an important center of Buddhist worship in Japan.

-Not long after that, Japanese architecture found its way in original buildings, which satisfy the needs and wants of natives and were suitable for each climate and topographies.
+Not long after that, Japanese architecture found its way in the original buildings, that satisfy the needs and wants of natives, and were suitable for each climate and topographies.

 Japanese Architecture Characteristics

-The wood has been the main material due to its abundance and its breathability which makes building to be well ventilated.
+The wood has been the main material due to its abundance and its breathability, that makes building to be well ventilated.